❉ A fitting tribute to Lynne Frederick’s star quality, 30 years on from her passing.

 Best known to you and I as Caracatus Potts, Snr., Lionel Jeffries was a hell of an actor, writer and director.
 Chief among his credits will always be his directorial debut The Railway Children, the absolutely beguiling 1970 film of Edith Nesbit’s childrens book, which Jeffries adapted himself.
 It shot into the stratosphere performers Jenny Agutter (previous credits the more mature Walkabout, which debuted the following year, and I Start Counting) and Sally Thomsett (prior to her pinup status in student flat-share sitcom Man About The House), and further endeared the avuncular figure of Bernard Cribbins to the nation.

 Jeffries followed this success with 1972’s The Amazing Mr. Blunden, a nostalgic Edwardian time-slip fantasy fairy-tale, also held fondly in the memories of anyone who encountered this film in their youth, either on the big screen or its multiple outings as a regular Bank Holiday staple of terrestrial television in the ‘70s and ‘80s.
-As with The Railway Children, it’s based on an existing property – Antonia Barber’s The Ghosts (1969) – and it also boasted a break-out leading role for a precocious female juvenile lead – in this case, the sublimely pretty Lynne Frederick, a much missed and fondly recalled female actor whose distinctive heart-shaped face and almond eyes graced a diverse range of feature films from multiple Academy Award-nominated epic Nicholas & Alexandra (1971) and decadent Hammer horror Vampire Circus (1971) to Saul Bass-directed cult sci-fi horror Phase IV (1974) and weird-fest Schizo (1976), Pete Walker’s deeply flawed suburban giallo.
+As with The Railway Children, it’s based on an existing property – Antonia Barber’s The Ghosts (1969) – and it also boasted a break-out leading role for a precocious female juvenile lead – in this case, the sublimely pretty Lynne Frederick, a much missed and fondly remembered actor whose distinctive heart-shaped face and almond eyes graced a diverse range of feature films from multiple Academy Award-nominated epic Nicholas & Alexandra (1971) and decadent Hammer horror Vampire Circus (1971) to Saul Bass-directed cult sci-fi horror Phase IV (1974) and weird-fest Schizo (1976), Pete Walker’s deeply flawed suburban giallo.

 Her final film role was her then-husband Peter Sellers’ disastrous take on The Prisoner of Zenda (1979), after which her personal problems defined her status in the eyes of the muck-raking tabloid press up until her death in 1989, at the tragically young age of 39.
 The Amazing Mr Blunden remains a high water-mark for Frederick’s profile as a young actor of some promise, as her work in this film and the BBC’s historical drama series Henry VIII and His Six Wives saw Frederick bag the Best New Coming Actress award from the Evening Standard British Film Awards in 1973.
 She remains the youngest actress to hold this title.